mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 published: true
 ---

-In this devlog I will introduce the prototype's game design & game architecture.
+In this devlog I introduce my action RPG prototype's game design & architecture.

-I have spent the last 4 years learning Unreal Engine from a software engineer's perspective while building a very early prototype of what will hopefully be a fun action RPG.
+I am a software engineer who spent the last 4 years learning Unreal Engine while building a very early prototype of what will hopefully be a fun action RPG.
 It took a long time and while I have made and still make many mistakes along the way I feel that the project is at a point where I can start talking about it and sharing progress.
 This post is a complementary deep-dive into the first devlog on my YouTube channel:

 *YouTube embed here*

-We will go in-depth on both game design and game architecture, dissecting my approach to designing the prototype as a one-man-army game designer & programmer.
+We will go in-depth on both game design and architecture, dissecting my approach to designing the prototype as a one-man-army game designer & programmer.
 I apologize in advance for the length of this first devlog, since it contains the results of 4 years of solo learning.
 Upcoming devlogs will be a lot shorter and more focused.
 Do note that this is still very much a prototype and *everything* is subject to change.

 For questions or feedback contact me through any of the linked channels.
 Open to make in-depth tutorials on any topic, so reach out!